sunank200/sunank200.github.io/index.md

 ---

-*For more details, connect with me on [LinkedIn](https://www.linkedin.com/in/sunank200/) • [View complete professional experience →](https://www.linkedin.com/in/sunank200/)*
+*For more details, connect with me on [LinkedIn](https://www.linkedin.com/in/sunank200/) • [View detailed professional experience →](https://www.linkedin.com/in/sunank200/)*